AdobeDocs/workfront.en/help/classic/people-teams-and-groups/create-and-manage-teams/work-on-it-button-to-start-button.md

    >[!NOTE]
    >
    >We recommend setting the team as a user's Home Team so the start button appears on all of their assigned work items.
-See [Associate users with a Home Team](#associat) below.
+See [Associate users with a Home Team](#associate-users-with-a-home-team) below.

-## Associate users with a Home Team
+## Associate users with a Home Team {#associate-users-with-a-home-team}

 To associate users with a Home Team: